DGouron/Algo-Pattern/README.md

-# Algo-Exo
+# Algo-Pattern
-Just some algo exercises and code snippets in javascript.
+Just some algo, pattern and code snippets in javascript.
 Feel free to clone it and use it. :)

 # Issues